AndrewEllis93/Ellis-SuperSlicer-Profiles/README.md

 # Important Notes

 ## **Please [read each section fully](https://c.tenor.com/32RTX6NMyKcAAAAC/read-the-instructions-mad.gif)**, especially anything bolded and marked with "**(!)**".

-Grab a cup of tea, relax, and read through the whole thing.
 ### **These are important warnings in some of them that may cause you some headaches or confusion if missed.**
 - **(!)
 These profiles require SuperSlicer [version 2.3.57.6](https://github.com/supermerill/SuperSlicer/releases/tag/2.3.57.6) or newer.**
 - This profile is more aggressive than most stock profiles, and some things may also need turning down if your printer is still teething.
 My printer has a handful of mods that may make it more capable of slightly higher speeds and accels, so your mileage may vary.
 There are certainly more aggressive profiles out there, but I've found this to be a good balance.